 The most popular Swansea property currently for sale is…

 With five bedrooms, three reception rooms and three bathrooms, this eye-catching property is the perfect base for a large family.
 Set in a desirable location nearby to amenities and esteemed schools, it’s no wonder this house is proving popular.
 To tops things off, you can also enjoy views of Felinde Hills from the comfort of your own home.

 The Dylan Thomas Centre in the Maritime Quarter pays homage to one of the city’s greatest exports.
 Here you can learn more about the poet and explore exhibitions about his life and connections with the local area.

 The Gower Peninsula was the first place in the UK to receive the title of Area of Outstanding Natural Beauty.
 Combining coastline and countryside, it’s ideal for long, rambling walks.

 While there, you can traverse the cliffs and moors or amble along some of the most beautiful beaches in the UK.
 The most renowned are Rhossili Bay, Caswell Bay and Langland Bay.
-Each of them has white sand and a quiet setting – perfect for relaxing or walking the dog.
+Each of them boasts white sand and a quiet setting – perfect for relaxing or walking the dog.